VedShh/BlueStampEngineeringProject/index.md

 **Figure 10: This is a photo of all 3 exercises I used in my model.**

-The best way to continue was to restart my model.
-I chose 4 new classes based on exercises: full bow, arm circle, lateral, and idle(regular movement) (see Figure 10 above).
-I collected more data and got a fully trained model with 100% training accuracy (see Figure 9) and 97% test accuracy.
-After this, for some reason, when I tried deploying my model onto the Arduino IDE the predictions that it would make would be random predictions.
+The best way to continue was to record new data and redesign the architecture for my model.
+I chose 4 new classes based on exercises: full bow, arm circle, lateral raise, and idle(regular movement) (see Figure 10 above).
+I collected more data roughly 10 minutes total after splitting all the data, and got a fully trained model with 100% training accuracy (see Figure 9) and 97% test accuracy.
+After this, for some reason, when I tried deploying my model onto my embedded device (Arduino Nano 33 BLE Sense) the predictions would be random.
 This took a lot of time to troubleshoot and fix.

 ![TrainingRate](FinalTraining.png)